 The ingestion mechanism

-When users ingest cannabis in the form of bake goods or hard candies, the experience of a high takes longer to click in.
-It may take some two hours for the THC to release into the bloodstream because of the digestive process that begins when the THC reaches the stomach.
+When users ingest cannabis in the form of baked goods or hard candies, the experience of a high takes longer to click in.
+It may take some two hours for the THC to be released into the bloodstream because of the digestive process that begins when the THC reaches the stomach.

-THC is not water-soluble, so it metabolizes in the liver where only less than 20 percent of the cannabinoids released reach the bloodstream.
-So, the high induced comes on later and last longer than with smoking.
+THC is not water-soluble, so it metabolizes in the liver.
+Less than 20 percent of the released cannabinoids reach the bloodstream, so the high intensity comes on later and lasts longer than with smoking.

-And, that presents the risk that users will misread the process and resort to heavier and more frequent doses in their consumption.
-The basic difficulty in measuring dosage and calculating results makes setting standards and safeguards difficult.
-Even if the state regulates content, the needs and reactions will vary from user to user.
+That presents the risk that users will misread the process and resort to heavier and more frequent doses in their consumption.
+The primary difficulty in measuring dosage and calculating results makes setting standards and safeguards difficult.
+Even if the state regulates content, the needs and reactions of users will vary.